lubuntu-team/manual/source/3/3.1/3.1.6/qps.rst

 Useage
 ------
 To see your memory useage in qps look at the bar that says MEM.
 The bar for CPU useage shows CPU useage with a bar graph with useage with a bar graphc for cpu useage.
 The Uptime in the top bar shows how long your computer has been running.
 A blue bar showing file input output shows graph in blue.
-Above this there is a green graph that shows your CPu useage as a graph.
+Above this there is a green graph that shows your CPU useage as a graph.

 To sort your processes by memory click on the mem tab.
-To have your processes sorted by CPU percentage press the button CPU% To have your processes sorted by CPU%.
+To have your processes sorted by CPU percentage press the button :guilabel:`CPU%` To have your processes sorted by CPU%.
 To sort by the command line of each process you can press the command line.
-To sort by how much memory is used by each process click on the mem tab.
+To sort by how much memory is used by each process click on the :guilabel:`mem` tab.

 To change the update period is to :menuselection:`Option --> Update Period`.
 To change your font :menuselection:`Option --> Prefrences` or put an appearance with the font and font size.